cozy/cozy-banks/docs/bills-matching.md

 ## Bills combinations

 Sometimes, bills need to be combined to match with a debit transaction.
-It is mostly the case for health bills.
+It is generally the case for health bills.
 For example, when your paid multiple medical procedures with a single transaction.
 It will generate multiple bills for a single debit transaction.
 In this case, we try to combine bills and find debit transaction for them.

 This combination process is not required to find debit transaction because in that case the bill's `groupAmount` (see [`io.cozy.bills